Home

 2. Pin 10 of chip U80 - see here.

 How you do the grounding is up to you, as long as it is reliable.
 What I use is shown at here.
+I use that to connect pins 10 and 7 of U80 together (i.e. grounding pin 10).

 This grounding needs to remain in place for all of the following steps.